 In an effort to gauge the spending outlook, we asked each organization if they expected to increase, hold steady or reduce spending in 2021.
 According to the nonprofits surveyed, most organizations (48%) do not plan on making spending changes.
 There was a significant increase, however, in the percentage that are evaluating whether the spend rate should be higher, now 38% of the respondents, up from 19% in 2016.

 Nonprofits report a broad range of current spending rates.

 The range of averages varies by type of organization.
-Arts, culture and humanities organizations show the highest average spending rate of 5.47%.
-Other organizations have average spending rates between 4.33% and 5.06%.
+Private foundations show the highest average spending rate of 5.59%.
+Other organizations have average spending rates between 4.08% and 4.93%.

 Most nonprofit organizations use one of three strategies to determine their annual spending rate.

 FAST FACT: Only one in ten (10%) of those polled said their organization is considering changing the methodology used for their spending policy.

 A moving average methodology with three-year smoothing formula is the most popular among survey respondents, but does it mean that it’s the right spending approach for your nonprofit?
 If your organization reviews its spending policy annually, but has not made a change in more than five years, how do you know when the time is right to adjust your spending?
 Often, you can answer these questions through an analysis of past and future spending scenarios.

 More results from the Nonprofit Investing Survey:

 Join Nonprofit Committee Connection